High Power Rifle Silhouette

 Competitors familiar with other rifle shooting disciplines may notice that there are no sighting shots included in the course of fire – this is not an inadvertent omission!
 You must know your zeros for the four distances and make adjustments during the match.
 Normally ranges that hold silhouette matches have a sighting/practice period prior to the start of record fire.
 During this time, competitors are allowed to confirm zeros with an unlimited number of rounds but once the match starts, no sighting shots are allowed.

 The silhouette matches at River Bend Gun Club are open to all competitors so you are not required to be a club member to participate.
-Shooters under the age of 18 are welcomed but must complete the attached waiver including a parent or guardian’s signature.
+Shooters under the age of 18 are welcomed but must complete a waiver (available at match registration) including a parent or guardian’s signature.
 In addition, the young shooter must be accompanied by the parent while participating.

 One of the great things about silhouette is that it does not require much in the way of specialty equipment so it is very simple to get started even if you have little experience with competitive shooting.
 Basically all you need is a rifle, ammunition and the appropriate safety/protective equipment.
 The list below includes everything you need to get started:

 - Rifle (see Firearms section and/or NRA rules for additional details but generally any hunting type rifle that has at least a 6mm bore diameter and is not a magnum will work)

 For the past several years, we have been holding matches on the first Sundays during the spring and fall months.
 This year, since attendance has been low and much of the consistent participation is from out of state competitors (that can’t make it to every single match), the number of matches has been reduced in an attempt to ensure enough participation.
 We would love for the program to grow to the point where matches could be held every month and even include registered matches (in the form of State Championships, etc.) so if you are reading this and are even slightly curious about the sport, come on out and give it a try!